15 Top-Rated Attractions & Things to Do in Tralee, Ireland

 Address: St. John's Church, Lower Castle Street, Tralee

 Official site: http://stjohns.ie/

 Charge your camera and have your phone at the ready-the Blennerville Windmill offers views you won't want to forget.
-Ireland's largest working windmill, this distinctive building is captivating and a mere five minutes southwest of Tralee.
-Its bright white cone and giant blades move slowly against a backdrop of lush rolling hills, lulling passersby into a sense of calm.
+Ireland's largest working windmill, this distinctive building is captivating.
+Located a mere five minutes southwest of Tralee, its bright white cone and giant blades move slowly against a backdrop of lush rolling hills, lulling passersby into a sense of calm.

 For the best photo, stand farther away, on the bank of Tralee Bay.
 This is where the town officially meets the Dingle peninsula, and it offers the most picturesque view of a grandiose stone bridge, the windmill, and its astounding natural background.

 Although the windmill itself is a worthwhile attraction, there's more on display at this pretty site.
 The Kerry Model Railway, a miniature replica of the Tralee Dingle narrow-gauge, will delight the kid in all of us.
 Also, the visitor center houses an informative Emigration Display, outlining the migration of citizens from Blennerville (County Kerry's main port of emigration) during the Great Famine.